carabina/OXPatternLock/README.md

 1. Create an implementation of the `OXPatternLockDelegate` protocol.

 2. Add `OXPatternLock` to your Storyboard/xib file or create it manually.

+3. For security reasons all processing you have to do manually.
+Receive callback from delegate with `patternLock` instance and `track` array.
+For example: if grid size equals 3 there are 9 track poins.
+So result track array will be array of integers from 0 to 8 like indexes in dots array.

 ```swift
 func didPatternInput(patterLock: OXPatternLock, track: [Int]) {